 6. The Greatest Dictator

 Both 30-1 and 30-2 will be researching dictatorships with an eye towards their resistance of liberalism.
 Furthermore, these figures often played a part in the Cold War or were in power as a result of the Cold War.
 Finally, knowing one regime inside and out is helpful with respect to the diploma.
-There is a mandatory check in on this work November 22nd.

 Social 30-2: Your task is to create a report card based on your assigned dictator.